ParsonsZeng/ThirstyScholar.github.io/README.md

 #### Bayes by Backprop (BBB)

 An implementation of the *Bayes by Backprop* algorithm presented in the paper ["Weight Uncertainty in Neural Networks"](https://arxiv.org/abs/1505.05424) on the MNIST dataset using PyTorch.
+Here we use a scaled mixture Gaussian prior.

 ![bbb_mnist_result](BBB/bbb_mnist_result.png)

 As you can see on the plot, bayes by backprop prevents the optimization from overfitting.
+The last test error was around 2.5% after 15 epochs of training.